Guide

 • Access to bias audit data and results

-• Documentation of AI functionality
+• Documentation of AI functionality and decision-making processes

-• Data for impact assessments
+• Data exports for your impact assessments

-• Support for candidate disclosure requirements
+• Support for candidate disclosure notices

 Key Insight